 Black Friday is here again and a time to be extra vigilant.
 The advice here should be considered all year round, not just on Black Friday.
 However, with so many people expecting to get things cheap, a significant increase in the level of cybercrime is highly likely.
-In terms of human behaviour, people will often do things they would not normally do to take advantage of special offers, even if the offers are too good to be true.
+In terms of human behaviour, people will often do things they would not normally do to take advantage of special offers, even if they are too good to be true.
 Here are a few tips:

 - DO NOT click on links in emails.
 Go directly to the websites that you are familiar with and trust.